 “At least we’re alive.”

 Dayna lifted her gaze to meet his, making it a challenge.
 “And all in one piece – and barely even singed.
 Could be worse.”
 Then she tilted her head to one side.
 “Could be better.”
-Kiss me, her whole being said, and you never know, I might even not try and kill you for it this once.
+Kiss me, her whole being said, and you never know, I might not even try and kill you for it this once.

 Tarrant bent his head towards hers, but only to touch her cheek.
 “You’ve got a graze there.
 Something must have hit you on the way out.”
 Then he did kiss her, more gently than she had expected.
 She tightened her grip on his arm, realising that she wasn’t sure what she’d have done if he’d walked away instead.